chrullrich/otrs-local/README.md

 Software requirements
 =====================
 Perl
-* Perl 5.8.8 or higher
+- Perl 5.10.0 or higher

 Webserver
-* Webserver with CGI support (CGI is not recommended)
+- Webserver with CGI support (CGI is not recommended)
-* Apache2 + mod_perl2 or higher (recommended, mod_perl is really fast!)
+- Apache2 + mod_perl2 or higher (recommended)
-* IIS6 or higher
+- IIS6 or higher

 Databases
-* MySQL 5.0 or higher
+- MySQL 5.0 or higher
-* PostgreSQL 8.0 or higher
+- PostgreSQL 8.0 or higher
-* Oracle 10g or higher
+- Oracle 10g or higher
-* Microsoft SQL Server 2005 or higher
+- Microsoft SQL Server 2005 or higher

+Browsers
+- Use a modern web browser.
+- These browsers are not supported:
+  - Internet Explorer before version 8
+  - Firefox before version 10
+  - Safari before version 5

 Directories & Files